spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Events.md

 }, this)
 ````

 You can add errors to the `errorResults` property of the `ExcelUpload` control.
-After the event the upload is canceled and the errors are displayed in the Error Dialog.
+After the event the upload is canceled and the errors are displayed in the error dialog.
 With the method `addToErrorsResults` you can add errors to the `errorResults` property.
 It expects an array of objects with the following properties:

-- `title` - the title of the error
+- `title` - the title of the error.
-- `row` - the row number of the error
+- `row` - the row number of the error.
 - `group` - if you want to group the errors, set `true` or `false`.
-(Grouping is by title)
+(Grouping is by title).

-The Errors with the same title will be grouped.
+The errors with the same title will be grouped.

 ![Error Dialog](./../images/error_dialog.png){ loading=lazy }

-## Manipulate Data before it is send to the backend
+## Manipulate data before it is sent to the backend
-When the `Upload` button is pressed, the `changeBeforeCreate` is fired.
+When the `Upload` button is pressed, the `changeBeforeCreate` event is fired.

 ### Example
 This sample is from the [sample app](https://github.com/marianfoo/ui5-cc-excelUpload/blob/47d22cdc42aa1cacfd797bdc0e025b830330dc5e/examples/packages/ordersv4fe/webapp/ext/ObjectPageExtController.js#L45-L52).